NFDI4BIOIMAGE/training/_sources/licenses/unknown.md

-BioEnging is a cloud infrastructure to run BioImage model zoo based workflows in the cloud.
+BioEngine is a cloud infrastructure to run BioImage model zoo based workflows in the cloud.

 Tags: Artificial Intelligence, Workflow Engine